germanovn/fdf/README.md

 - Minimum required Docker engine version `17.04` for development (see [Performance tuning for volume mounts](https://docs.docker.com/docker-for-mac/osxfs-caching/))
 - The default configuration uses a host-volume in your home directory `.docker-composer` for composer caches

+If you use a virtual host, you may have to create a symbolic link: ln -s /home/[user]/[domain]/basic/web www

 CONFIGURATION
 -------------